0931 Manager III - Contracts Manager

 Under general direction from the Agency's Deputy Director of Finance and Administration, the Contracts Director will direct, manage, supervise and coordinate all contracts and purchases within the Agency.
-This position is responsible for coordinating assigned activities with other divisions, outside agencies and the general public and providing highly responsible and complex staff assistance to the Directors of the Department of Human Services, the Department of Aging and Adults Services, and the Office of Early Childhood Education.
-The incumbent will manage a staff and ensure the unit meets performance standards in conducting procurements and developing and executing contracts.
+This position is responsible for coordinating assigned activities with outside agencies, the general public, other divisions, and provides highly responsible and complex staff assistance to the Directors of the Department of Human Services, the Department of Aging and Adult Services, and the Office of Early Childhood Education.
+The incumbent will manage staff and ensure the unit meets performance standards in conducting procurements and developing and executing contracts.

 3. Develops and adheres to policies and procedures for contractual services of approximately $200 million annually.
-The Contracts Director develops and negotiates sound contract terms and performance outcome measures; keeps costs for contracted services within budgets and identifies situations where budget authority is inadequate to deliver necessary services; actively tracts budgets during the fiscal year and reprograms available resources as appropriate.
+The Contracts Director develops and negotiates sound contract terms and performance outcome measures; keeps costs for contracted services within budgets, and identifies situations where budget authority is inadequate to deliver necessary services; actively tracks budgets during the fiscal year and reprograms available resources as appropriate.

-4. Serves as a liaison for the Agency with the City Attorney, Controller, Civil Service Commission, Human Rights Commission, Contracts Monitoring Division and Office of Contract Administration to ensure that contracts are properly and timely certified; builds strong partnerships with directors and managers in the Agency and assists them with contracts related projects.
+4. Serves as a liaison for the Agency with the City Attorney, Controller, Civil Service Commission, Human Rights Commission, Contracts Monitoring Division, and Office of Contract Administration to ensure that contracts are properly and timely certified; builds strong partnerships with directors and managers in the Agency and assists them with contract-related projects.

 8. Provides purchasing oversight that involves increased analysis of trends in commodity purchasing, revising purchasing procedures to address commodity purchasing trends, enforcing purchasing standards and providing related training to HSA staff.

-9. Develops all contracts management systems, including files, databases, contract processing protocols, and contract monitoring procedures, and is responsible for on-going maintenance and refinement of those systems.
+9. Develops all contract management systems, including files, databases, contract processing protocols, and contract monitoring procedures, and is responsible for on-going maintenance and refinement of those systems.

 10. Partners with the Planning Division in building a system to set contract goals and measure performance in meeting those goals.